travetto/travetto/module/model-mongo/README.md

 }
 ```

 Additionally, you can see that the class is registered with the [@Config](https://github.com/travetto/travetto/tree/main/module/config/src/decorator.ts#L13) annotation, and so these values can be overridden using the standard [Configuration](https://github.com/travetto/travetto/tree/main/module/config#readme "Configuration support") resolution paths.The SSL file options in `clientOptions` will automatically be resolved to files when given a path.
-This path can be a resource path (will attempt to lookup using [RuntimeResources](https://github.com/travetto/travetto/tree/main/module/base/src/resource.ts#L4)) or just a standard file path.
+This path can be a resource path (will attempt to lookup using [RuntimeContext](https://github.com/travetto/travetto/tree/main/module/base/src/runtime.ts#L27)'s resources') or just a standard file path.